Commencement Frequently Asked Questions

 - How to order a DVD of the ceremony: Visit Commencement DVD

-- How to order a Diploma Frame: Visit www.framingsuccess.com or from the USF Bookstore.
+- How to order a Diploma Frame: Visit www.framingsuccess.com.
 Diploma sizes: Undergraduate 9 X 7, Graduate 8 X 10, Doctor 8 X 10.

 - Flowers and Leis?
 Commencement Flowers will sell flowers and leis on campus during all commencement ceremonies.
 Visit www.thecommencementgroup.com/uofsanfrancisco/

 - Questions on the day of the ceremony: Contact University of San Francisco's main phone number at (415) 422-5555.

 - Graduation degree requirements, regalia, diplomas, etc.: Contact the Graduation Center: Email firstname.lastname@example.org or Telephone at (415) 422-3756.